 The rests of the driver's and front passenger's seats must be tipped forwards before the pull-down bed is lowered.
 To do this, proceed as follows:

-Turn the driver's and the front passenger's seat to the direction of travel, lock it in place and move them backwards.
+- Turn the driver's and the front passenger's seat to the direction of travel, lock it in place and move them backwards. - Unlock the backrest and fold it fully forwards. - Close the shade in the driver's cabin.